hypersign-protocol/docs/hypersign-identity-network/developers/hid-node.md

 ## `x/ssi` Module

-In Cosmos SDK, every operations related to blockchain such as staking, delegation, token trasfer, etc are handled by different modules.
+In Cosmos SDK, every operation related to blockchain such as staking, delegation, token trasfer, etc are handled by different modules.
 They are defined in the `x` directory of Cosmos SDK (See [here](https://github.com/cosmos/cosmos-sdk/tree/main/x)).
 For instance, `x/bank` module handles the functionality of token transfer. `x/ssi` module lets you store documents such as Decentralised Identifiers (DID), Schema Document and Verifiable credential Status on chain.

 **Quick Overview**